casperkaae/parmesan/README.rst

 Documentation
 -------------
 Work in progress.
-At the moment Parmesan primarily includes layers for
+At the moment Parmesan primarily includes

-* monte carlo approximation of integrals in **parmesan/layers/sample.py**
+* Layers for Monte Carlo approximation of integrals used in (importance weighted) variational autoencoders in *parmesan/layers/sample.py*
-* constructing Ladder Networks in **parmesan/layers/ladderlayers.py**
+* Layers for constructing Ladder Networks in *parmesan/layers/ladderlayers.py*

 Please see these for further details.
 Further see the examples section below for working examples.